Better-Mistakes/beside-animation3/UPLOAD_TO_WEBFLOW.md

 - 🌑 **Dark theme** - Matches your design
 - ⚡ **Smooth animations** - 60fps performance
 - 🎭 **All 8 cards** - Complete animation sequence
+- 🖼️ **Netlify assets** - All images/icons load from besideanimation-code.netlify.app
 - 📱 **Responsive** - Works on all screen sizes

 ---